Seattle Same Sex Divorce Attorneys to Protect Your Rights

 Under current Washington State family law, divorce for married same sex couples is really the same as for straight couples.
-As your Seattle Family Law lawyer will tell you, a marriage is a marriage no matter the genders of the parties, so a divorce is the same as well.
-However, there can be a few wrinkles that I will discuss below.
+As your attorneys will tell you, a marriage is a marriage no matter the genders of the parties, so a divorce is the same as well.
+Nevertheless, our Seattle same sex divorce attorneys outline some potential concerns and issues you may face.

 The History of Same Sex Marriage in Washington State